Stefanuk12/ThePublicMind/Learning/Computing Fundamentals/Lectures/02 - Floating point numbers.md

 Increase significand = smaller number but more precise

 Therefore, can't be large and small at the same time.
+- To get around this, store the "large" and "small" numbers separately

 ## Single precision